What Is New Jersey’s History With The War On Drugs And Anti-Drug Abuse Laws? Why Is Law Enforcement So Harsh Toward Those Accused Of Drug Offenses?

 I want to note there will also be a difference if you’re charged with possession with intent to distribute, or distribution, and possession.
 There are several different ways they’ll determine whether someone is distributing drugs or has the intent to distribute.
 The first is the amount of Controlled Dangerous Substance (CDS).
 If you have five pounds of pot, that makes you a dealer, not a simple user, whereas if you have five grams of pot, that might just be for personal use.
 The amount of CDS, therefore, is very important.

 The second determiner is the way the drugs are packaged.
 Are they in one big bag, or are they in fifteen little $10 bags or 20 $20 bags?
 The packaging will tell you a lot about the use or the intent for these drugs.
 The next determiner is the amount of money on the person who was stopped.
 Let’s say a young person who’s currently unemployed is stopped on a corner of a city street with $4,200 on them.
 That doesn’t make much sense, unless you assume that person is most likely dealing drugs.
 After that, they’ll look at that person’s lifestyle.
 Are they driving a late-model expensive car that they may not otherwise be able to pay for?
-They’ll stand out like a sore thumb, particularly in some of the areas where they’re selling, some of the more impoverished or lower income areas, if they have a brand-new black Mercedes all rimmed out.
+They’ll stand out like a sore thumb, particularly in some of the areas where they’re selling, some of the more impoverished or lower income areas.

 The next thing they might look at to determine between distribution and regular use is the cop’s observations.
 Did they see the person doing a hand-to-hand transaction with someone else?
 Did they observe someone handing them cash and receiving something in turn?
 The also might make a determination based on any info that law enforcement already has.
 Maybe they already had intel on the person, something like “The kid in the blue shirt on the corner deals heroin.”
 The cop can’t just go and arrest the guy because somebody gave him a tip, but he can sit and observe to see if the info is correct.